 Introduction

-I’m sure you might be wondering what the difference between SSU, WUA, UUP, and CU updates apart from Windows 10 feature update is.
+I’m sure you might be wondering about the difference between SSU, WUA, UUP, and CU updates apart from Windows 10 feature updates.

 Another confusing terminology in Windows Updates world is WaaS.
-More details about WaaS is also available in the below section of the post.
+More details about WaaS are also available in the below section of the post.

 More Detailed Community Discussions on SSU, CU, & UUP Windows Updates Discussion